Black hole - neutron star mergers: The first mass gap and kilonovae: BH-NS merger rates

-In previous sections we presented all our results in terms of fractions of BH-NS merger population.
+In previous sections we presented all of our results in terms of fractions of the BH-NS merger population.
 The rates listed in Table~\ref{rates} can be used to convert these fractions to merger rate densities.
-In some cases, a high merger rate can compensate for a low fraction of BH-NS with desired properties, or vice-versa.
+In some cases, a high merger rate can compensate for a low fraction of BH-NS mergers with desired properties, or viceversa.
+For example, we estimated that the highest fraction of LIGO/Virgo detected BH-NS mergers will be associated with kilonovae for models M233 and M383, while other models provide $\sim3-16$ times smaller fractions (see Table~\ref{tab.kn}).
+However, models M233 and M383 have much smaller (by $\lesssim 10$) BH-NS merger rate densities than models M230 and M280.